The Film Preservation Society Has Too Many Kisses For Us All

 I don't know.
 I don't want to make too big a deal of it.
 It's not a huge problem, and considering the scarcity of proper film elements, some tweaking could be said to be a necessary evil.
 But I guess I was expecting this to be one of those "show the industry how it's done" moments, but instead it feels like just another new outfit of enthusiasts finding their way through it and taking a few too many liberties along the way.
 I mean, the audio is lossy, too.
 Come on.

 But this'll cheer you back up.
 FPS have provided some fun extras, the most noteworthy of which is The House That Shadows Built, a 1931 Paramount promotional film celebrating their 20th anniversary.
 It's full of trailers and snippets of their then upcoming movies.
 But what stands out is their supposed clip of The Marx Brothers' next feature, Monkey Business, is actually a five-minute scene from their stage play I'll Say She Is.
 This footage has been seen before, in whole or in part in various Marx Brothers documentaries and features, but FPS has restored it so it looks better than ever, and now in its full 47-minute context.
 If you'd prefer, they've also included the option to just watch their segment by itself.
 Then there's the aforementioned restoration featurette, which covers not just Too Many Kisses, but all the Griffith shorts they've been working on.
 It's only five minutes, but gives some great insight into their work.
 And if they've got your interest, they even included one of those restored shorts (1910's A Child's Impulse).
-Finally, they include an excellent, 16-page full color booklet with multiple writers contributing lots of great information about the all three films on this disc and their restorations.
+Finally, they include an excellent, 16-page full color booklet with multiple writers contributing lots of great information about all three films on this disc and their restorations.

 I hope I wasn't too harsh on these guys.
 All told, this disc is a little treasure and I hope this is just the first in a long history of releases from the Film Preservation Society.
 But before the next one, maybe they could solicit a few tips from Arrow, Vinegar Syndrome or even Paramount's home video department, since their logo's on this disc, too.
 They wouldn't let something go out with lossy audio, no subs and, well... maybe they would let a little digital tinkering through their door.
 But you see my point.